-While Drivy was historically in PHP, we migrated to Ruby on Rails in 2013 and never looked back.
-We’re now running Rails 5.1.
-On the mobile side, we have native iOS and Android apps.
-Overall we value solid quality code with a lot of specs that we can ship to production multiple times a day.
+Drivy was historically in PHP.
+Then in 2013, we migrated to Ruby on Rails and we’ve never looked back.
+We’re currently running Rails 5.1, as well as our native iOS and Android apps.
+Overall, we value solid quality code, supported with a lot of specs, that can be shipped to production multiple times a day.

-This means we use Rspec, Capybara, Phantomjs, Jest and integrate it into CircleCI.
-We also monitor the production environment closely with dashboards built using Telegraf, InfluxDB and Grafana to make sure everything is running smoothly.
-We use Logmatic (an ELK alternative) to parse and analyze our logs and check Bugsnag to see if any 500 are causing issues for our users.
+We use Rspec, Capybara, Phantomjs and Jest, and integrate our code into CircleCI.
+We also monitor the production environment closely with dashboards built using Telegraf, InfluxDB and Grafana, just to make sure everything is ticking over nicely.
+We use Logmatic (an ELK alternative) to parse and analyze our logs, and we check Bugsnag to see if any 500 errors are causing issues for our users.

-For the frontend we use ES6 with Babel and a solid internal styleguide to avoid redesigning forms every week.
+For our frontend we use ES6 with Babel.
+We work according to a solid internal styleguide, so that we don’t have to redesign forms and buttons every week.
 We have a growing set of Preact components for JS-heavy parts of the application.
-We also use Webpack instead of the classic Rails asset pipeline and Yarn to manage dependencies.
+We also use Webpack instead of the classic Rails asset pipeline, and Yarn to manage dependencies.

-On the data side, we use MySQL on RDS with multiple slaves and a dozen Redis instances to store things.
-We also pull data from multiple sources, clean them all and update their schemas before they end up in our columnar database, Redshift.
+As far as data is concerned, we use MySQL on RDS with multiple slaves and a dozen Redis instances to store things.
+We also pull data from multiple sources, then clean them all and update their schemas before they end up in Redshift, our columnar database.
 We create, schedule and run data pipelines with Apache Airflow, where tasks are written in Python, Ruby or Bash.
-We heavily use Embulk to move data between various datasources: CSV, MySQL, PostgreSQL, Amazon S3 and Redshift mainly.
-Finally, we make sense of all this data with Redash for dashboards and Superset as our drill down tool.
+We make heavy use of Embulk to move data between various datasources — mainly CSV, MySQL, PostgreSQL, Amazon S3 and Redshift.
+And then we make sense of all this data using Redash for our dashboards and Superset as our drill-down tool.